Toss Coins for Line 1

 By examining all possible ancient and modern correlations we strive to bring you the most comprehensive free I Ching reading available online.
 All interpretations include quotes from the ancient masters of Chinese philosophy as well as being based on the power of nature which originally inspired the Book of Changes.

 To get the most out of the I Ching oracle, approach it with an open mind and a respect for the process.
 I like to think of it as providing the same direction as our dreams, which requires the idea that dreams are teaching us something ~ and a willingness to be objective when looking back at how we create our experiences.
-The I Ching was originally composed by Taoist masters who's understanding of life matches to how modern physics describes it.
+The I Ching was originally composed by Taoist masters who's understanding of life matches to how modern physics describes it today.
 Additionally, they were inspired by natural processes where only now we are recognizing how nature can be a teacher.
 Think of the answer as a koan or riddle - this is not an oracle with random messages to be rushed through.
 Contemplate the Hu Gua, Zong Gua, lines and changing hexagrams until you understand the message prior to asking more questions.